kheteswar/xc-bulkops-local/README.md

-# F5 XC App Store - collection of F5 XC Apps and scripts
+# F5 XC App Store

 A powerful, React-based internal suite designed for F5 Distributed Cloud (XC) practitioners.
-This tool streamlines complex configuration management and professional activities like time tracking through a unified, modern interface.
+This App store streamlines complex configuration management in XC with various apps and scripts and professional activities like time tracking through a unified, modern interface.

 ---